cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/2021-10-12-object-Oriented-Concepts.md

 - a self-contained component
 - consists of methods and properties to make a data useful.

+- basic unit of Object Oriented Programming and represents the real life entities.
+- A typical Java program creates many objects interact by invoking methods.
+- An object consists of:
+  - **State** : It is represented by `attributes of an object`.
+It also reflects the properties of an object.
+  - **Behavior** : It is represented by `methods of an object`.
+It also reflects the response of an object with other objects.
+Identity : It gives a unique name to an object and enables one object to interact with other objects.
+Method: A method is a collection of statements that perform some specific task and return result to the caller.
+A method can perform some specific task without returning anything.
+Methods allow us to reuse the code without retyping the code.
+In Java, every method must be part of some class which is different from languages like C, C++ and Python.
+Methods are time savers and help us to reuse the code without retyping the code.

 - helps to determines the behavior of the class.
 - For example
   - send a message to an object